 These factors should be weighed when deciding on investing as well.

 Bank Stock Crisis or Distraction?

-Bank Stocks: It’s All About Loan Quality
+It’s All About Loan Quality

 As one great investment giant said, it’s difficult to get a lot of eager young men and women who can instantly manufacture earnings with the wave of a pen to contain themselves when the economy is running strong and every loan looks good.

 Simply put in the assumptions, the cash dividend yield, and your estimate of the adequacy of the loss reserves.
-If you don’t know where to begin, compare the loss reserves for comparable banks; anything way out of line should be cause for concern.
+Compare the loss reserves for comparable banks.
+Anything way out of line should be cause for concern.

 The Balance does not provide tax, investment, or financial services, and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.